 Best Peanut Butter for Babies

-There are lot of other options available, so just check the ingredients and look for one without added cane sugar or honey.
+There are many other options available, so just check the ingredients and look for one without added cane sugar or honey.

 How to Avoid Choking With Peanut Products

 The simplest way to avoid choking is to never offer actual whole peanuts.
-You should also avoid chunky peanut butter which will be difficult (and potentially dangerous) for a baby and avoid spoonfuls of straight peanut butter which can get stuck in their mouths.
+You should also avoid chunky peanut butter, which will be difficult (and potentially dangerous) for a baby.
+Also avoid spoonfuls of straight peanut butter which can get stuck in their mouths.

 See below for safe peanut options for baby.